OFF

 During the Pikey Peak trek, you can get in touch with the locals and get to know about their culture and traditions.

 The majority of people living here are Sherpas, and they have their unique lifestyle and festivals.
 Besides that, there are plenty of Magar and Tamang settlements too.
-You will see several monasteries and fluttering prayer flags during the journey.
-This shows the massive Buddhist influence in this region.

 You can visit some popular monasteries, including Thupten Choling Monastery, Junbesi Monastery, and Chiwong Monastery along the trail.
 This also gives you a better idea of the prayers and rituals performed here by the monks.